AVM-Consulting/oracle-db-password-reset/README.md

 - If authentication is successful it connect to database ("proddb" in this example).
 It connects to DB with password_reset_user user credentials.
 User has to have ALTER USER privilege.
 - It resets password for DB user amoseyev to whatever is specified in "New DB Password" field in the form.

-Note 1: AD user name must match DB username
+Note 1: AD user name must match DB username. </br>
 Note 2: DB user (amoseyev) has to be created explicitly.
-The tool does not create it.
+The tool does not create it. </br>

 ## Installation

+# Run below steps on DB host

 1. On target database create user password_reset_user with permissions to change password for other users: